 Incorporating the above assumptions, the estimated safe yield of the site was computed.
 The results of the safe yield analysis are presented in Table 4 and Figure 7.
 It should be noted that these estimated safe yield values are based on USGS topographic mapping.
 The estimates could vary significantly based on more detailed mapping, which would be required as part of a final safe yield analysis.
 The table below presents the estimated safe yield and refill time for a range of pump capacities.
+Refill time of 4 to 5 years was assumed as the maximum refill duration for selection of pump capacity (PC).

-Table 4 Safe Yield Summary
+Table 4Safe Yield Summary